4km3/hms/docs/day2/microservices/slides/Microservices.md

 Split the monolith.
 Create a microservice for any of the bounded context detect in the previous practice.

+---

-* Detect in which points
+* Detect in which points one bounded context call to the other bounded context.
+* Create other empty module for the new microservice.

+---

+* Move the code of the first point in the new module.
+  * Copy all code as you need to the new module and make the code compiles.
+(Duplicate all code as you need).
+* The contract to the other bounded context don't change in this first step.
+* Implement in the monolith the call to the new module.
+  * Define the kind of communication Rest/Messages.
+  * Implements a new unit test.
+  * Create the protocol.
+* Implements the API in the new module.
+  * Connect the functionality with the old code.
+* Pass the acceptance tests.

+---

+* Repeat the process for any shared point.

+---

 * Create move the new acceptance test to the other service.(Don't touch the code when touch the tests).
-* Create libraries with the technical duplicated code.
+* Extract libraries with the technical duplicated code.
+* Defined contract testing between tests.
+* Create a new independent pipeline

 ---